 Clear, to-the-point signs with labels increases the success of your waste strategy.
 Feel free to print and use these signs, or make your own.
 Make sure your signage is placed where it is easy for people to see.

-As the City of Whitehorse works towards 50% less and zero waste 2040, good things are happening.
+As the City of Whitehorse works towards 50% less and zero waste 2050, good things are happening.
 Whitehorse citizens are increasing their diversion efforts through recycling and composting.
 Our diversion rate per capita is increasing steadily over the last 5 years and is at a current rate of 33%.

 Diversion of organic waste is also on an upswing—we diverted over 2700 tonnes in 2021, and it looks like we’ll surpass this in 2022!
 Much of this success can be attributed to our local businesses and organizations participating in our new commercial collection program.

 The flip side of diverting organic waste is creating nutrient rich compost, right up at our Waste Management Facility.
 Our black gold has been selling like hotcakes and we’ve hardly been able to keep up with demand!

-Our compost is also being put to good use on City property.
+Our compost is also being put to good use on City properties.
 Past projects include: